jvsena42/memento/README.md

 # Memento 🕰️

 A Twitter/X bot that acts as a time capsule.
-Mention `@MementoBot` on any tweet, and it will republish it **5 years later**, bringing back memories from the past.
+Mention `@MementoBot` on any tweet and it will republish it **5 years later**, bringing back memories from the past.

 ## How It Works